sdiehl/write-you-a-haskell/003_lambda_calculus.md

 Implementation
 --------------

-The simplest implementation of the lambda calculus syntax with named binders, is the following definition.
+The simplest implementation of the lambda calculus syntax with named binders is the following definition.

 ```haskell